SimarKareer/StockBot/README.md

 ```

 Then go run ``IEX_historical-prices/script/download_IEX.py``.
 Go into the generated output folder and unzip any folders with data you want to use.
 Then you can go run main.py.

+## Examples
+This framework allows you to put in commands to buy/sell various stocks after giving a start date.
+At each timestep we ensure that the framework can only access stock data up to that point in time.
+The total profit/losses are tracked throughout.